open-pioneer/trails-starter/docs/dev/Guide.md

 also ensures that type definitions and documentation for reusable libraries or bundles can be generated with little effort.

 However, usage of JavaScript _is_ supported.

+### Vite

+[Vite](https://vitejs.dev/) is our main build tool and development server.
+Custom functionality (such as our packages) are developed on top of Vite via plugins.

+Vite reads the `vite.config.ts` on start, which can be customized to your liking (see [docs](https://vitejs.dev/config/)).
+However, the pioneer plugin should not be removed.

+#### Supported Browsers

+The vite config is preconfigured to support a set of common browsers ("targets", see [docs](https://vitejs.dev/config/build-options.html#build-target)).
+This option influences the features used by the compiled JavaScript and CSS code.
+Note that this only changes the set of _language features_ used by the output (e.g. `async`, `class`) and not the set of Browser APIs used (that would require additional polyfills).

+By default, vite assumes modern browsers with support for modules.
+It is possible to support even older browsers using vite's [legacy plugin](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy).

 ### Testing